Camburgaler/latin-hypercube-generator/README.md

 ## Features

--   Generates LHC samples for arbitrary dimensions
+-   Generates LHC samples
+-   Support for an arbitrary number of dimensions
--   Configurable range and floating-point inclusion
+-   Configurable range for each dimension
--   Basic statistical analysis (mean, variance, std. dev)
+-   Toggleable random variance
 -   Export data to CSV

 ## Compilation